slaclab/rogue/README_anaconda_build.md

 ## Getting Anaconda

-Download and install miniconda if you don't already have it installed on your machine.
+Download and install anaconda (or miniconda) if you don't already have it installed on your machine.
 Choose an install location with a lot of available diskspace (> 5GB).
 Anaconda appears to only work reliably in the bash shell.

 Go to https://www.anaconda.com/download to get the latest version of anaconda.
 Example steps for installing anaconda are included below: